elderhorst/rust-mud-adventure/readme.md

 Currently, the project can be run and guides the user through account and character creation, before placing the player in the world where they can move around and interact with it.

-ToDo
+### ToDo

-- Fix bug with moving between rooms in the world.
 - Loading and saving player data to the database.
 - Server functionality for the project.
 - Rework how bonuses work for heritages.
 (Possibly make them feats instead.)
 - Features in Rooms.
+- Resolve inconsistent line breaks between different commands.

 # Documentation